 Listing Map and Comp Sets

 The map will show the approximate location of the current active listings in the report area.
-You can hover over each dot on the map view to see the how many bedrooms that listing has, along with the average rate over the next 60 days.
+You can hover over each dot on the map view to see the how many bedrooms that listing has, along with the average rate over the next year.
 The color of each dot is determined by the number of bedrooms the listing advertises, while the size of the dot corresponds to the listing's average rate.
-The tool in the top right of the map will let you pan, zoom, and select areas on the map, or you can use your mouse or track pad to do the same.
-Double click on the map to unselect any selections you've made.
+The tool in the top right of the map will let you pan, zoom, and select areas on the map.
+Double click on the map to unselect any selections you've made (if you're using a track pad, you'll need to click and not tap).

 Click "Show Listings and Create Comp-Sets" to view a list of all of the properties included in the dashboard and a few key details about them.
 Using the selection tool on the map, you can highlight an area and the Airbnb details for each property will appear on the list below, and you can click the listing ID to be taken to the Airbnb listing page.